Ivison Macadam: The Round Table

 He was a member (1930–1974) of the editorial body (the Moot) of The Round Table: A quarterly Review of the Politics of the British Commonwealth as it was known at the time (now The Round Table:The Commonwealth Journal of International Affairs).
-Britain’s oldest international journal.
+Britain's oldest international journal.
 He served as the Round Table's Honorary Secretary in the postwar years.

 King's College London

-He was elected a Fellow of King's College London in 1939, and served as a member of the King's College Council 1957–74; its Delegacy 1960–74; a member of its Finance Committee, and on many special sub-committees both to the Delegacy and Council and vice-chairman 1971–74.
+He was elected a Fellow of King's College London in 1939, and served as a member of the King's College Council 1957–74; its Delegacy 1960–74; a member of its Finance Committee, and on many special sub-committees both to the Delegacy and Council and as its vice-chairman 1971–74.
 On his election Macadam preposed that two students nominated by their peers sit on the governing body.
 This was adopted and King's was one of the first universities to follow this practise.